Compliance

 - For Existing GCP cloud accounts, enable the Cloud Asset API.

-- The new Compliance module will be auto-enabled on your existing Cloud accounts by January 26th.
+- The new Compliance module will be automatically enabled on your existing Cloud accounts by January 26th.

 The new CSPM Compliance module is not available for on-prem users; they can continue using Unified Compliance